Climate Change is a reality no one accepts

 - Our oceans are becoming more acidic.

-Global warming is the increase in the average temperature of Earth’s near-surface air and oceans since the mid-20th century and its projected continuation.
-The term “global warming” refers to the current period when this temperature increase is expected to continue.
+Global warming is the increase in the average temperature of Earth’s near-surface air and oceans since the mid-20th century and its projected continuation. “global warming” refers to the current period when this temperature increase is expected to continue.

 The scientific consensus on climate change is that global surface temperatures have increased about 1.5 °C (2.7 °F) since pre-industrial times, with about two-thirds of the increase occurring over just three decades from 1970 to 2010, known as the “warming trend”.